 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Greenwood has relatively fewer families with younger children, and/or college students.
 Combined, this makes Greenwood a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Greenwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Greenwood does not have a public transit system used by locals to get to and from work.

 The per capita income in Greenwood in 2022 was $42,213, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $168,852 for a family of four.
 However, Greenwood contains both very wealthy and poor people as well.